-How to Add a User to the Sudoers list or group so that you can give a new user root access or privilege.
+How to add user to sudoers list, file, or group so that you can give a new user root access or privilege.
 Believe it or not, this is a fairly common question and in all reality the answer is quite simple.
-Adding a user to the sudoers list on a fully installed Linux system such as Ubuntu or Debian is possible via the visudo command.
+Adding a user to the sudoers file on a fully installed Linux system such as Ubuntu or Debian is possible via the visudo command.
 Users in the sudoers group are allowed privileges to run commands and open files as root or administrator.
 The following segment covers the simple process of adding a new root user to Ubuntu.